 9. Do the images need to be able to identify individuals, or could the scheme use other images not capable of identifying individuals?
 The CCTV system records images at a high quality and the type and location of cameras and their capabilities will determine whether images of individuals are captured.
 In most cases our CCTV will capture individuals who are identifiable in order to help in the prosecution of offenders.
-In some cases, we have static cameras that cover a particular site to prevent criminal damage but, in most cases, the pan, tilt, zoom (PTZ) cameras used by us have the ability to zoom in and out at a distance and are used proactively to gather identities of individuals involved in criminal activity.
+All cameras are pan, tilt, zoom (PTZ) cameras and have the ability to zoom in and out at a distance and are used proactively to gather identities of individuals involved in criminal activity.
 All our PTZ cameras have general pre-set positions which are used to obtain general coverage of an area which minimises personal data capture.
 10. Will the CCTV equipment being installed, and the system of work being adopted, be sustainable?
 Is there enough funding for the scheme?
 The council's CCTV system has a sustainable revenue budget.
 Any new cameras or equipment that are installed must have an allocated budget before installation.
 11. Will the particular system or equipment being considered deliver the desired benefit now and in the future?
 The council's CCTV system has been designed for resilience, future compatibility and expansion purposes.
-With technology constantly advancing and improving, there will always be a need to upgrade equipment to ensure the CCTV continues to benefit the community.
+With technology constantly advancing a improving, there will always be a need to upgrade equipment to ensure the CCTV continues to benef the community.
 12. What future demands may arise for wider use of images and how will these be addressed?
 At present, recorded images are only used for public safety and police investigations.